tihawk/micro-services/README.md

 # useless μicro-services

-not online yet: ~~This is a small collection of pretty useless web micro-services.
+This is a small collection of pretty useless web micro-services.
 They can have a purpose if you find one for them.
 Apart from that, this is more of a fun project for a custom API.
-Access them via the navbar on top, or go to API and find out how to access these tools using requests to the API from your website.~~
+Access them via the navbar on top, or go to API and find out how to access these tools using requests to the API from your website.

 ### Contains: